Signs of learning and thinking differences in adults

 These can be common

-signs of ADHD (also known as ADD).
+(also known as ADD).
 It’s common for people not to be diagnosed with ADHD until adulthood.
 ADHD also tends to run in families.
 So if you have a child or other family member with ADHD, there’s a greater chance you could have it, too.

 Simple tricks can help reduce signs of ADHD, too.
 You can minimize distractions around you, like having your desk face a wall instead of the window.
 Use earphones if there’s outside noise that distracts you.
 You could also try using